Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Disentangling nuisances from the scene

 Deciding how to manage the scene-nuisance interaction is ultimately a modeling choice, that should be guided by two factors.
 The first is the priority in terms of speed of execution (biasing towards canonizing nuisances) {\em vis-a-vis} discriminative power (biasing towards marginalization to avoid having multiple scenes collapse into the same invariant descriptor).
 The second is a thorough understanding of the interaction of the various factors and the ambiguities in the image formation model.
 This means that one should understand, given a set of images, what is the set of all possible scenes that, under different sets of nuisances, can have generated those images.
 This is the set of {\em indistinguishable scenes}, that therefore cannot be discriminated from their images.
 This issue is very complex and delicate, and a few small steps towards a complete analysis are described in Section \ref{sect-ambiguity}.

 In this chapter, we will set this issue aside, and agree to canonize (locally) translation, rotation and contrast, and sample scale.
-This means that scenes that are equivalent up to a similarity transformation are indistinguishable, as shown in \cite{maSKS}, which is not a major problem, but leaving the reflectance-illumination ambiguity unresolved.
+This means that scenes that are equivalent up to a similarity transformation are indistinguishable, as shown in \cite{maSKS}, which is not a major problem, but leaving the reflectance-illumination ambiguity unresolved, other than by removing local contrast transformations that represent a coarse model of illumination changes.
 In the next section, we move on to describe some of the descriptors that can be constructed under these premises.